Toggle mobile menu visibility

 4.7 If a decision to award allowance is granted by the Head of Adult Services, then this award decision should continue until the care and support plan is reviewed or a new financial assessment takes place.

-Under this Charging Policy the discretionary powers exercised by the local authority in respect of what services are charged for, exemptions, contributions or reimbursements are reviewed annually, alongside the list of charges (Appended - available via: Charging Policy (Social Services)).
+Under this Charging Policy the discretionary powers exercised by the local authority in respect of what services are charged for, exemptions, contributions or reimbursements are reviewed annually, alongside the list of charges (Appended - available via: Paying for Social Services).

 5. Financial Assessments and Care Needs Assessments